scRaul/portfolio-app/src/content/journals/md/networking.md

 ## Layer 5 and 6: Session and Presentation Layers

 **Session Layer**: Keep data from getting tangled with other transmissions, responsible for setting up, maintaining and tearing down sessions.

 - Common Protocols:
   - H.323: Set up and maintain audio and video streaming using RTP ( layer 7 protocol )
   - NetBios: Used for sharing files over a network

 **Presentation Layer**: Formats and encrypts/decrypts data.

 - Common Protocols:
   - TLS: extends TCP services by adding the following services:
     - Security
     - encryption
     - data ingegration
     - authentication
 - Data Transformations:
   - given a data file present the associated presentation with it:
-      - .png ${\rightarrow}$ graphical view of the image
+    - .png $\rightarrow$ graphical view of the image
-      - .html ${\rightarrow}$ web page
+    - .html $\rightarrow$ web page
-      - .mp3 ${\rightarrow}$ audio
+    - .mp3 $\rightarrow$ audio

 ## Layer 7: Application Layer

 **Packet**: Message

 **Protocols**: Must define the following:

 - types of messages that can be exchanged
 - the syntax for each of the message types
 - rules for who and when to send or recieve a message

 **Common Protocols**:

 - HTTP: Hypertext Transfer Protocol, used for web applications
   - Port: 80
   - Protocol: TCP
   - Message Types: GET,POST,PUT,DELETE,HEAD
 - HTTPS: Hypertext Transfer Protocol Secure, encrypts data exchanged
   - Port: 443
   - Protocol: TLS (Your HTTP operates on top of TLS)
   - Message Types: Same as HTTP
 - SSH: Secure Shell, provides secure remote access
   - Port: 22
   - Protocol: TCP
   - Message Types: commands
 - FTP: File Transfer Protocol, used to transfer files
   - Port: 21 ( control ) & 20 ( data )
   - Protocol: TCP
   - Message Types: RETR,STOR,LIST,DELE
 - DHCP: Dynamic Host configuration Protocol,auto configures NIC to a network
   - Port: 67 (server) 68 (client)
   - Protocol: UDP
   - Message Types: DHCPDISCOVER, DHCPOFFER, DHCPREQUEST, DHCPACK, DHCPNAK

 **Application Architecture**: